hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 15.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/15.png)

+## Problem 16

-## 16. Get names of boats having a fee larger than any boat located in Hout Bay.
+> Get names of boats having a fee larger than any boat located in Hout Bay.

 ```sql
 SELECT DISTINCT `Bname` FROM Boats